istio/api/GUIDELINES.md

 and minor releases).
 This means that if a commit is merged into the `master` branch, breaking changes can still be made to it (such as removal, renaming, etc) up until it has been officially released.

+While violating the above guidelines is generally disallowed, exceptions may be made on a case-by-case basis.